Max-Ghadri/Fortran-for-Science/README.md

 - **Recommended starting point**: Begin with the coding template tutorial and basic variable examples

 ### For users experienced with Fortran but new to modern standards:
-- Understanding of legacy Fortran (FORTRAN 77) concepts
+- Understanding of legacy Fortran concepts
 - Familiarity with compilation and execution processes
 - **Recommended starting point**: Focus on the modern coding standards and template sections